ZhangHanDong/rust-code-review-guidelines/README.md

 [Rust Code Review Guidelines](https://github.com/ZhangHanDong/rust-code-review-guidelines) (RCRG) invites everyone to participate in its maintenance and improvement, aiming for higher quality Rust code.

+**Note: This guide is intended to provide a framework for Rust code reviewers and is not a set of rules that must be followed!**

 ## Introduction

 The engineering quality of software systems is related to various factors, such as code readability, maintainability, performance, etc., which require our comprehensive consideration.